 - Trust-building activities.

-- Workshops: public speaking, non-violent communication, conflict de-escalation, & healthy relationships.
+- Workshops on topics like non-violent communication, conflict de-escalation, & healthy relationships.

-- One-on-one check-ins with staff to set goals in regard to academics, post-high school, family, and life.
+- One-on-one check-ins with staff to set goals in regard to academics, post-program, family, and life.

 - Learning to plan and prepare nutritious meals using seasonal products.